iuyte/batmobile/README.md

-# g19abot
+# the batmobile
-g19abot (gigabot) is the 2019 VRC code for team 709S
+the batmobile is the second design which we intend to finish the 2019 VRC season with this year